-The total amount of municipal waste generated in Croatia in 2014 was 1.64 million tonnes, which is in average 386 kg per capita.
+The total amount of municipal waste generated in Croatia in 2015 was 1.653.918 tonnes, which is in average 393 kg per capita.
 The amounts of separately collected fractions from municipal and industrial waste are gradually increasing.
 Since 2006, collection schemes have been developed for management of six special waste categories - packaging waste, waste oils, end-of-life vehicles, waste electrical and electronic equipment, waste tires, batteries and accumulators.
 This resulted in increased quantities of collection and recovery of those waste streams.

-In the annual reports, produced by the CAEN, validated data on municipal and industrial waste production (collection by waste code) is available since 2007, and the data on types of municipal and industrial waste landfilled (by waste code) is available since 2010 (Croatian waste catalogue is harmonized with European list of waste).
+In the annual reports, produced by the CAEN, validated data on municipal and industrial waste production (collection by waste code) is available since 2007, and the data on types of municipal and industrial waste landfilled (by waste code) is available since 2010 (Croatian waste catalogue is harmonized with Commission Decision 2000/532/EC, the European List of Waste).
 Inventory includes emissions related to the disposal of municipal and industrial waste on solid waste disposal sites (SWDSs).
 Efforts have been made in order to collect the necessary data and information on organic industrial waste (including biodegradable industrial waste and sludge from wastewater treatment) disposed on SWDSs.